borisyankov/rulespal/rulebooks/scout_rulebook.md

 ## 2-Player Rules

 * In step 3.
 "Setting Up the Round", each player takes 3 Scout chips.
 The Scout & Show chips will not be used.
-* Deal 11 ards to each player.
+* Deal 11 cards to each player.
 After dealing the cards for the first round there will be 22 cards remaining.
 Set these cards aside to be dealt during the second round.
 * During your turn, you can either **Show** or **Scout**.
 You will not **Scout & Show**.
 When you **Scout**, you must place 1 of your Scout chips in *the center of the table*.
 If you are not able to place a Scout chip, you cannot **Scout**. *If you **Scout**, you will continue to take more turns.*
 * If any player achieves any of the below conditions, the round ends immediately.
    1. Run out of cards after a **Show**.
-   2. *After a **Show**, the other player could not **Show** or **Scout**.
+   2. After a **Show**, the other player could not **Show** or **Scout**.
 * Change the Starting Player and return to Setting Up the Round.
 (For round 2, each player once again takes 3 Scout chips and then deals the cards that were set aside previously.)